Coderockr/backend-test/README.md

 The investment will pay 0.52% every month in the same day of the investment creation.

-Given that the gain is paid every month, it should be treated as as [compound gain][], which means that every new "birthday" the amount gained will become part of the investment balance for the next payment.
+Given that the gain is paid every month, it should be treated as [compound gain][], which means that every new period (month) the amount gained will become part of the investment balance for the next payment.

 ### Taxation

 When money is withdrawn, tax is triggered.
 Taxes apply only to the profit/gain portion of the money withdrawn.
 For example, if the initial investment was 1000.00, the current balance is 1200.00, then the taxes will be applied to 16.67% = (200/1200) of the balance.
-Meaning that you should apply tax on 33.34 (150 x 16,67%).
+Meaning that you should apply tax on 33.34 (200 x 16,67%).

 The tax percentage changes according to the age of the investment:
 * If it is less than one year old, the percentage will be 22.5%